Enterprise Decision Infrastructure

 Simulation Engine

-Tests alternatives, sensitivities, constraints, stress conditions, and second-order effects before commitment hardens.
+Test alternatives, constraints, and second-order effects before commitment hardens.

 03